orill/orill/docs/techfeatures.rst

 Nuclide names are translated in ZAAAm numbers, like 'Am-242m' in 952421, or 'He-4' in 20040.
 ORILL uses Python dictionaries and Numpy arrays to process data before hard computation.
 A nuclide set is defined at the beginning: it depends on the problem and on the computation depth into chains (set by the user).
-Nuclides in the set are sorted on an index [0,1,...,N-1], from which a sparse evolution matrix is build.
+In the set, nuclides are sorted on an index [0,1,...,N-1], from which a sparse evolution matrix is build.
 The sparse matrix is processed with previously described numerical methods.
-At the end of a time step, the desired values are computed and the nuclide list is build back from the index.
+At the end of each time step, the desired values are computed and the nuclide list is build back from the index.